lucidusofficial/obs-toolkit/README.md

 Some plugins work even better together!

 ### 🗒️ Examples:
-- *'*Move'** and **'Advanced Scene Switcher'** together to automatically move my webcam source when specific game scenes are active, so my webcam goes to a preselected place all on its own and I don't have to move it manually.
+- **'Move'** and **'Advanced Scene Switcher'** together to automatically move my webcam source when specific game scenes are active, so my webcam goes to a preselected place all on its own and I don't have to move it manually.
 - **'Move'** and **'OBS Face Tracker'** together to make your webcam feel alive only when you want it to.